pulumi/docs/content/docs/troubleshooting/_index.md

 ## Diagnosing Issues

 There are a few tools available to get additional diagnostics on how your Pulumi program is behaving.
-These can be useful for self-diagnosing issues, and for sharing details of issues as part of issue reports.
+These can be useful for self-diagnosing issues, and for sharing details as part of issue reports.

 ### Verbose Logging